 An appetizing, mildly spiced mélange of nourishing beans, quinoa, and greens, this makes a stellar centerpiece for a soup-based meal, as it’s done in 30 minutes or less.
 Quinoa is an excellent source of protein, making this practically a meal in a bowl.
-Photo by Susan Voisin, Fat Free Vegan Kitchen.
-Recipe adapted from Vegan Express.
+Adapted from Vegan Express.
+Photos by Rachael Braun.

 The presentation of this easy, offbeat soup, filled with spiced beans and grain (quinoa or bulgur) is like a taco turned inside out, is fun and dramatic.
 It’s perfect for a chilly weeknight meal, served with a colorful salad and a green veggie.
 Adapted from Vegan Soups and Hearty Stews for All Seasons.
 Photo by Theresa Raffetto. more→

 Once you’ve got the squash baked, this warming noodle soup with colorful and nutritious veggies comes together quickly.
 It’s as pleasing to the eye as it is to the palate.
 Use chopsticks for “slurping” the noodles, then enjoy the rest with a spoon.
 Adapted from Vegan Soups and Hearty Stews for All Seasons.
 Photos by Janet at The Taste Space.

 Here’s a soup that’s great for any kind of weather, not just when it’s chilly and rainy.
 Because it’s ready to serve in 20 minutes, it’s for any time you want soup in a hurry.
 You can even chill it and serve it cold on warm days.
 Recipe adapted from Vegan Express: Featuring 160 Quick, Delicious Recipes for Healthy Meals* by Nava Atlas; photo by Susan Voisin, FatFree Vegan Kitchen. more→